 Some bakers are intimidated by meringue-based buttercreams, but the process is honestly a lot simpler than you think and the results are just so much better.
 I promise once you start making new frostings like this French buttercream, you'll never want to go back to traditional American vanilla buttercream again!

-- Place the egg yolks into the bowl of a stand mixer with a whisk attachment fitted.
+Place the egg yolks into the bowl of a stand mixer with a whisk attachment fitted.
 Whip them on medium-high speed until they are very pale in color (about the color of butter).
 This should take about 5 minutes.
 You can do this in a large bowl with a hand mixer but it takes a long time so your arms may get tired.

-- Meanwhile, heat the sugar and water in a small saucepan on medium heat and bring to a boil.
 As the sugar dissolves, use a candy thermometer to track the temperature, we want it to get to exactly 240°F / 115°C (This is also known as the soft ball stage.
 Be careful not to go past 240°F!)

-- Once the sugar syrup reaches the right temperature, turn the mixer down to low speed and carefully pour the hot syrup into the egg mixture in a slow and steady stream.
-Be careful to keep it a thin stream and not to hit the sides of the mixing bowl or the whisk as you do it.
+Once the sugar syrup reaches the right temperature, turn the mixer down to low speed and carefully pour the hot syrup into the egg mixture in a slow and steady stream.

-- The bowl of the stand mixer should feel hot to the touch once all the sugar syrup is in.
+The bowl of the stand mixer should feel hot to the touch once all the sugar syrup is in.
 Turn the mixer up to high speed and let it whip until the bowl feels room temperature again.
 This may take about 10 minutes.
-Don't rush the process; be sure to let it keep whipping as long as needed.

-- As you add the butter, the consistency of the frosting will change.
+As you add the butter, the consistency of the frosting will change.
 At first, it will look soupy and runny.
 Don't panic, just keep going.
 Eventually, the frosting will thicken up and look lovely and glossy.
-If you don't have a smooth and silky buttercream, check my troubleshooting guide below.

-- Once all the butter is added, add the vanilla and salt and whip for one more minute.
+Once all the butter is added, add the vanilla and salt and whip for one more minute.
 If you are adding any other flavorings, such as pistachio paste or strawberry puree, add them at the same time as the vanilla.

 Note: Because of the egg yolks, classic French Buttercream has a subtle, pale yellow color.
 I think it's pretty, but if you need a bright white frosting then stick to Swiss or Italian Meringue Buttercream which uses egg whites instead.

-French Buttercream Troubleshooting
+French Buttercream Recipe Troubleshooting

 Buttercream is curdled or split - If your buttercream appears curdled or split then your butter may have been too cold when adding it to the egg and sugar mixture.
 The two different temperatures can cause it to split.